CenterForAssessment/SGP/README.md

 Student Growth Percentiles & Percentile Growth Trajectories/Projections
 -----------------------------------------------------------------------

-The **SGP** Package is an open source package built for the open source **R** software environment.
+The **SGP** Package (SGP, 2012) is an open source package built for the open source **R** software environment (R Development Core Team, 2012).
 The functions and data within the **SGP** pacakge are used to calculate student growth percentiles and percentile growth projections/trajectories for students using large scale, longitudinal assessment data.
 Functions use quantile regression to estimate the conditional density associated with each student's achievement history.
 Percentile growth projections/trajectories are calculated using the coefficient matrices derived from the quantile regression analyses and specify what percentile growth is required for students to reach future achievement targets.

 * Web site: http://SchoolView.github.com/SGP/
 * CRAN Web site: http://cran.r-project.org/web/packages/SGP/